Add-ons

 Data Cleaning

 The Data Cleaning add-on prioritizes and cleans health data from multiple sources for the same user, ensuring the delivery of accurate and comprehensive data structures.
-This feature is activated by default in ROOK Connect.
+This add-on is activated by default in ROOK Connect.
 For more details, visit the Data Processing section.

 Activate Granular Data

 The Activate Granular Data add-on enables access to detailed health metrics such as heart rate, heart rate variability, blood pressure, and additional minute-level readings.
 This option increases payload depth and provides a richer dataset for clients who need more precise insights.
-The add-on is disabled by default.
-To enable it, clients must request activation through their account manager.
-More information is available in the Granular Data section.

 Notification Webhook